-"I drift off for a few minutes... when I come back round, everyone is two pages ahead of me."
+"I drift off for a few minutes... when I come back round. everyone is two pages ahead of me."

-Lucy,
+Lucy, 11

-Teaching and managing students that have ADHD with ADHD feel?^{1,8}
+Teaching and managing students that have ADHD

-How does a student
+How does a student with ADHD feel?

 One of the most important stages in teaching and managing a student with ADHD is to try and understand how they may see the world around them.